arteck/ioBroker.zigbee2mqtt/README.md

 -->
 ### **WORK IN PROGRESS**

--   (o0shojo0o) fixed for when HASS integration is activated
+-   (o0shojo0o) fixed NULL values when HASS integration is enabled in zigbee2mqtt

 ### 2.13.1 (2023-09-07)